floyd-revolution/floyd-revolution.github.io/_posts/2020-05-30-knowing-your-rights.md

 - Permits are not required to protest, given that you are not obstructing traffic.
 If obstructing traffic, police may move you to sidewalks to let others pass.

 ## Rights of Police to disperse protests
-- Police may not disperse protestors unless there is "clear and present danger of riot"
+- Police may not disperse protestors unless there is "clear and present danger of riot", disorders, interference with traffic, and threats to public safety.
+- Police may enforce curfews imposed by localy jurisdictions.
 - Police must issue clear and detailed notice of dispersal orders, and allow for sufficient time to vacate the area.

 ## ACLU Legal Observers